Timing resolution from beam tests on thin LGADs down to 16.6 ps: Timing performance from 4 GeV/c electron-beam tests

-The timing resolution of a two-plane LGAD tracker setup using 20~\micron DUTs has been evaluated to verify the overall $\sigma_t$ scaling by a factor of 1/$\sqrt{2}$.
-By treating the time of the track as the average of the times of arrival in each 20~\micron DUT, the resulting Gaussian fit yields a \trdutdut of 12.2~\ps, once subtracting the \trmcp contribution.
-The results of the LGAD tracker for the 20~\micron samples are shown against collected charge in Figure~\ref{fig:biplane_timeres}.
+The timing resolution of a two-plane LGAD tracker system using the 20~\micron DUTs has been evaluated to verify the overall $\sigma_t$ scaling by a factor of 1/$\sqrt{N}$, where $N$ is the number of tracking planes.
+The time of the track using the CFD at the 30\% level for the two 20~\micron DUTs, \tcfddutone and \tcfdduttwo, is given by:

+A Gaussian fit to the time of the track yields a \trdutdut of 12.2~\ps, once the \trmcp contribution is subtracted.
+The results of the LGAD tracker for the 20~\micron-thick samples are shown against collected charge in Figure~\ref{fig:biplane_timeres}.